greenelab/meta-review/manuscript.md

 While we provide detailed instructions, users often struggle replicating the long list of setup commands in an appropriate computational environment.
 One priority will be to automate setup to a higher degree.
 However, this may require switching the services Manubot uses for continuous integration (e.g. from Travis CI to GitHub Actions, CircleCI, Drone, or GitLab CI), environment management (e.g. from Conda to Docker), and repository hosting (e.g. from GitHub to GitLab).
-In addition to simplifying setup, such migrations may also present the opportunity to decrease dependency on propreitary services and address other Manubot shortcomings, such as the current inability to view rendered manuscripts produced by pull request builds.
+In addition to simplifying setup, such migrations may also present the opportunity to decrease dependency on proprietary services and address other Manubot shortcomings, such as the current inability to view rendered manuscripts produced by pull request builds.

 Upgrading a Manubot instance is an opt-in procedure.
 Therefore, when we introduce fundamental changes, existing manuscripts continue to function.
 However, large Rootstock changes can make upgrading existing manuscripts difficult.
-We are happy to provide users _pro bono_ assistance to upgrade or troubleshoot manuscripts (please open an [issue](https://github.com/manubot/rootstock/issues) at `manubot/rootstock` for help).
+We are happy to provide users _pro bono_ assistance to upgrade or troubleshoot manuscripts.
+Users can open an [issue](https://github.com/manubot/rootstock/issues) at the Rootstock repository for help.

 One strategy to grow Manubot usage is to identify a specific user group or use case for which Manubot can be widely adopted.
 For example, a journal may decide to build their publishing workflow around Manubot, such that submissions would consist of a Manubot repository.